Antenatal care for women who decline blood or blood products in pregnancy (including Jehovah’s Witnesses)

 What we offer

-This is a specialist clinic with the aim is to reduce the risk of late miscarriage and preterm deliveries in women who might be at risk of this.
+This is a specialist clinic with the aim is to reduce the risk of late miscarriage and preterm birth in women who might be at risk of this.

 If you have been referred to the preterm birth clinic it is because you have one or more risk factors which may put you at risk of having a baby born preterm.

-Most pregnant women (over 9 out of 10) spontaneously give birth to their baby after 37 weeks of pregnancy, called ‘term delivery’.
-Approximately 1 in 10 of women goes into premature labour and give birth to their baby before 37 weeks of pregnancy.
+Most pregnant women give birth to their baby after 37 weeks of pregnancy, called ‘term birth’.
+About 8 in 100 women give birth to their baby before 37 weeks of pregnancy.
 If a baby arrives just a few weeks early then the prognosis is generally excellent, but if they arrive a few months early then the outlook can be very different.

-We see women who have an increased risk of delivering their baby preterm such as:
+We see women who may have an increased risk of giving birth preterm such as:

-• If you have had a previous spontaneous preterm birth before 34 weeks or a late miscarriage (after the first trimester)
+• If you have had a previous spontaneous preterm birth before 34 weeks or a late miscarriage (16 weeks or more into pregnancy)

-• If you have had surgery on your cervix (neck of the womb).
-For example two or more large loop excisions of the transformation zone (LLETZ) (a common treatment for abnormal cervical cells) or one cone biopsy.
+• If you have had surgery on your cervix (neck of the womb) such as a cone biopsy or large loop excisions of the transformation zone (LLETZ)

-• If you have had surgery such as resection of a uterine septum or treatment for Ashermann's syndrome.
+• If you have had surgery on your womb such as resection of a uterine septum or treatment for Ashermann's syndrome

-• our cervix has been found to be shorter than normal by ultrasound.
+• If your cervix has been found to be shorter than normal by ultrasound

-• You have had a stitch placed in their cervix (cervical cerclage) in a previous pregnancy or in this pregnancy.
+• If you have had a stitch placed in your cervix (cervical cerclage) in a previous pregnancy or in this pregnancy

 What can I expect?

-We will take a full history to identify your risk factors for preterm delivery.
+We will take a full history to identify your risk factors for preterm birth.

-At your first visit we offer vaginal swabs to look for infections in the vagina.
-These infections are not common, but can increase your risk of preterm birth, and are easily treated.
+At your first visit we may offer vaginal swabs to look for infections in the vagina.
 We also test your urine for infection.

 We measure the length of the cervix (neck of the womb) using a vaginal ultrasound scan.
 This is an internal scan and you will be asked to empty your bladder before the scan.

-If the length is short we may recommend treatment such as a cervical cerclage (stitch) or vaginal progesterone (hormone treatment).
+If the cervical length is shorter than usual we may recommend treatment such as a cervical cerclage (stitch) or vaginal progesterone (hormone treatment).

 Depending on the initial assessment you may be followed up until 28 weeks.
 This will be in addition to your normal antenatal care.